 Food additives are better for long-term dental health, by softening the plaque and tartar and combating oral bacteria.
 Food additives can take a little longer to show an effect, but when used as part of a regular dental routine, they can be highly effective.

-For more tips on healthy dental practices, check out or blog, 9 Tips to Improve Your Dog's Dental Health
+For more tips on healthy dental practices, check out Complete Pet Dental Care Guide.

 Aptly named "Breath Beaters", this extra minty biscuit will surely freshen your dog’s breath.
 They are grain free and use a small amount of cane molasses to sweeten them, making them very palatable while retaining their minty aroma.